Google Project Aristotle: How to build more effective teams

 While employee engagement, benefits, and the happiness of employees can all help with your retention rates, nowadays very few people get and keep the same job for their entire working lives.
 Therefore, employee mobility is an issue that companies are faced with and must confront.

 Succession planning ensures that, as employees inevitably move on to their next challenge, the talents and skills that made them a good fit for your company are transferred onto other employees, as replacements.

 Coaching and skill development should therefore be encouraged through your new performance management system.

 Now you have a list of the 7 main components your performance management system must have in order to be comprehensive, and give you the performance management support you need.
 Obviously there are different needs for each organization, but this is a great place to start.

-If you're looking for more inspiration on how to plan and prepare your performance management processes for 2019 and beyond, you should download our 2019 Guide to Modern Performance Management, below.
+If you're looking for more inspiration on how to plan and prepare your performance management processes, you should download our Guide to Modern Performance Management, below.